Blog

 In this stage, the salesperson evaluates the potential of the opportunity using the IMPAC (Ideal Prospect Profile, Matched Paper, Paper Process, Aligned Concept, Compelling Reason to Act) model, which is a key tool of the Solution Selling methodology:

-• Ideal Prospect Profile: determine how well the customer fits the ideal buyer profile;
+• Ideal Prospect Profile: determine if the customer matches the ideal buyer profile;

 • Matched Paper: assess the fit between the customer’s pain and the proposed solution;